-Freshman Repeat Rule
+Repeat Rule

-You have the option to retake up to two courses under the Freshman Repeat Rule if you receive a "D" (not a "D+") or an "F" in a UM course taken during your first two semesters of college work.
+You have the option to retake up to two courses under the Repeat Rule if you receive a "D" (not a "D+") or an "F" in a UM course.
 If you choose to invoke this rule, only the second grade will be used in the GPA calculation, even if it is worse than the first.
 For example, if you receive a "D" the first time you register for PHI 101 and receive an "F" the second time, the "F" will be used to calculate your GPA.
 Although the "D" will not count toward your total number of completed credits or be calculated into your GPA, it will appear on your academic record and may be used by other schools when calculating your GPA.
-Stop by the UASP office for a copy of the Freshman Repeat Rule Form (see Appendix O) if you plan to retake a course under this rule.
+Stop by the UASP office for a copy of the Repeat Rule Form if you plan to retake a course under this rule.